 (This post contains affiliate links… read more here.)

-The count down continues – only 36 days until Thanksgiving which will mean the end of my pumpkin recipes for the year.
-I mentioned to you before that I have issues using pumpkin after Turkey Day, so I’m sprinting to get all of my favs to you in time.⏰ Today’s Best-In-Show ? pumpkin dessert is the Pumpkin Chocolate Chip Brownies (or Squares) from my bestie Martha Stewart.
+The countdown continues: only 22 days until Thanksgiving which will mean the end of my pumpkin recipes for the year.
+I mentioned to you before that I have issues using pumpkin after Turkey Day, so I’m sprinting to get all of my faves to you in time.
+Today’s Best-In-Show pumpkin dessert is these Pumpkin Chocolate Chip Brownies from my bestie Martha Stewart.

-Let’s be honest, there are some boxed baked goods that Betty Crocker and Ghirardelli make that are pretty great.
+Let’s be honest, there are some pretty good boxed baked goods from Betty Crocker and Ghirardelli.
 And when you’re busy working, keeping up with house stuff and taking care of those precious cherubs, you don’t exactly have tons of free time on your hands.
 So why reinvent the wheel?
 Just get the box mix people!
 (But don’t tell Martha.)

-Pumpkin Chocolate Chip Brownies from The Queen of Baked Goods and all things excellent – Martha Stewart.?
+Pumpkin Chocolate Chip Squares from The Queen of Baked Goods and all things excellent – Martha Stewart.

-I absolutely love these rich, and thick, and choc-co-late, pumpkin squares and I know you will too!
+I absolutely love these rich, and thick, and choc-o-late pumpkin squares, and I know you will too!

-The recipe is pretty simple, I can have them mixed and in the oven in less than 15 minutes.
+The recipe is pretty simple, and since I’ve been making them for so long I can have them mixed and in the oven in less than 15 minutes.

-If you’re a fan of chocolate and pumpkin then this is your new best friend. ?
+Mmm,mmm!
+If you’re a fan of chocolate and pumpkin then this is your new best friend.

-And the chocolate, well, makes them heaven on a plate or heaven in my belly.?
+And the chocolate, well, makes them heaven in my belly!